Accessing the API

 ...)

-As a final option, you can manually enter your credentials within each API call.
+As an alternative, you can manually enter your credentials within each API call.
 While we do not recommend this approach because it is the least secure, it may be suitable for some use cases.
 You can use this option by following this example:

 acled_api(